cristianflobo/OpenPLC_Editor_Custom_v4/docs/variable-id-audit.md

-# Variable ID Audit - OpenPLC Editor
+# Variable ID Audit - RSwitch

 ## Executive Summary

-This document provides a comprehensive audit of all locations where variable IDs are currently used for linking variables to graphical elements in the OpenPLC Editor codebase.
+This document provides a comprehensive audit of all locations where variable IDs are currently used for linking variables to graphical elements in the RSwitch codebase.
 The audit was conducted as part of Phase 1 of the migration from UUID-based variable linking to name+type-based linking following IEC 61131-3 standards.

 **Key Findings:**
 - Variable IDs are optional in the schema (`z.string().optional()`)